Container widgets are able to hold other widgets and take care of

 SIG_KEYDOWN - Invoked, when a key gets pressed.

-widget class can be used
+The ScrolledList widget class can be used

 to display and manage collections in a list-style look and

 feel.
-Technically it is a ScrolledWindow
+Technically it is a ScrolledWindow,

-which holdes a ListViewPort
+which holdes a ListViewPort that takes

 care of displaying the list contents.

-As the ScrolledWindow
+As the ScrolledWindow the

-supports different scrolling
+ScrolledList supports different scrolling

 types and anything else, while the keyboard and mouse behaviour